 A spiritual horse race--the winner plays Constantine (a saint in Sardinia) and hopes to outrun the rest of the horses in the race.
-If he doesn't beat them all with the help of his two flagbearers, who are allowed to do just about anything nasty to challengers they want, the town is disheartened and the year promises to be a bleak one.
+If he doesn't beat them all with the help of his two flagbearers, who are allowed to do just about anything nasty to challenges they want, the town is disheartened and the year promises to be a bleak one.

-Lots of normal festival stuff goes on at the Festa della Madonna Bruna in southern Italy: Costume parades, Roman centurions roam the town on horseback, and some spectacular fireworks.
+Lots of normal festival stuff goes on at the Festa della Madonna Bruna in southern Italy: Costume parades, Roman centurions roam the town on horseback and some spectacular fireworks.
 But then there's the central issue during the parade: The float of the Madonna, which has been meticulously crafted over the year previous, is the object of a battle between police and the young folks of Matera.
 If the police don't lose, folks are dejected.
 Read all about it.

 Throwing fruits and vegetables has a number of benefits.
 It's a competition, but it's also a way to do away with excess at the end of the season.
 The Tomatina festival isn't ancient, it doesn't have links to any gods, but it has become one of Europe's biggest festivals--all because of a disturbance that included thrown tomatoes in the 1940's.

-Spain has other Bizarre Festivals as well.
+Spain has other bizarre festivals as well.

-The Sanjoaninas, which take place in June, are the biggest popular festivities in the Azores and offer the visitor to Terceira island a rare chance to participate in and share local traditions and customs.
+The Sanjoaninas, which take place in June, is the biggest popular festivities in the Azores and offer the visitor to Terceira island a rare chance to participate in and share local traditions and customs.